By Todd Walls, Chief Innovations Officer

 The Bottom Line

 No longer is the process of evaluating real estate too expensive or too difficult.
-There are tools that have democratized access to mobile data and analytics that can make any site selector more effective, confident, and less likely to fail.
+Buxton uses analytics to make any site selector more effective, confident, and less likely to fail.

-Mobilytics is a tool that analyzes mobile foot traffic data within any geographical area with extreme precision to give you accurate and detailed views of visitors who come and go, including the psychographics of their household.
+Mobilytics is a retail analytics tool that uses de-identified customer behavioral data within any geographical area to give you accurate and detailed views of visitors who come and go, including the psychographics of their household.
 With this tool you can create, analyze, and visualize mobile datasets for any place and see how results change over time.

 Match takes this one step further and allows you to compare actual observed visits at any site to visits at a set of a targeted brand’s location.
 All you have to do is pick a location, select a targeted brand, and select the time range for comparison.